 US Air Force Misawa Air Base is located in Misawa City, Aomori Prefecture about 643km away from Tokyo.
-Misawa Air Base is mainly used by US Air Force, US Navy, as well as the Japan Air Self-Defense Force. nttps://www.misawa.af.mil 35 Fighter Wing / Public Affairs Community Relations Specialist Mr. Todate Yasuaki I serve as a bridge between Misawa Air Base and the local community so that the service members and the residents can build a good relationship.
-Misawa Air Base is like.
+Misawa Air Base is mainly used by US Air Force, US Navy, as well as the Japan Air Self-Defense Force. nttps://www.misawa.af.mil 35 Fighter Wing / Public Affairs Community Relations Specialist Mr. Todate Yasuaki I serve as a bridge between Misawa Air Base and the local community so that the service members and the residents can build a good

-"Risner Circle" with cherry blossom and the building of the Commander
+'Risner Circle" with cherry blossom and the building of the Commander